 By L.J. du Toit and C.M.
 Ocamb

-- Hot water treatment of spinach seed at 104°F to 122°F for 10 to 20 min. can be very effective.
-Seed must be dried well after treatment to avoid reduction in shelf life.
+- Hot water treatment of spinach seed at 104°F to 122°F for 10 to 20 min. can be partially effective.
+Seed must be dried well after treatment to avoid reduction in shelf-life.

 - LifeGard WG (Group P6) at 1 to 4.5 oz/A on 7- to 14-day intervals for activating plant resistance.
 Refer to label for appropriate rate per application volume.
 Preharvest interval is 0 days.
 4-hr reentry.
 O